Helping Babies Breathe

 Providing Laerdal-developed upright vent mask, penguin suction devices, and clean birthing kits: basic equipment considered necessary for safe birth in the United States.

-We are committed to providing initial training to birthing providers who need it and continuing on-the-ground support to ensure adoption of techniques and success of the program.
+We are committed to providing initial training to birthing providers and continuing on-the-ground support to ensure adoption of proper techniques for a successful program.

 Our training seminars also include ample practice time to ensure understanding and retention of life-saving curriculun.